KTheXIII/monkecard/README.md

 `monkecard` is a card memo, quiz game and an article renderer.
 Build in mind that the data source can be supplied from other external servers.

-Build with Snowpack, ReactJS and TypeScript.
+Build with Snowpack, ReactJS, tailwindcss and TypeScript.

 ## Requirements